How to use Chrome Dark mode on your Mac: The easy way no one told you about

 Browsing Chrome in Incognito mode is a quick way to view Dark mode.
 The window turns Dark, and the toolbar gets that moody gray look that gives your eyes a moment to breathe.

 Using it each time is cumbersome.
-You have to go to Chrome > File > New Incognito Window, or the keyboard shortcut Command + Shift + N. It’s a bit of a pain, and not advisable for everyday use.
+You have to open Chrome browser > File > New Incognito Window, or the keyboard shortcut Command + Shift + N. It’s a bit of a pain, and not advisable for everyday use.

 Easy ways to switch Dark mode on Mac